TRANSLATION (FROM AND TO THE SOURCE)

 Participants are required to have some knowledge of both languages.

 Jon Mikel Euba (Amorebieta, 1967).
 His work is grounded in drawing, as a procedure, and sculpture, as a program resolved in diverse media.
 Since the late 90s, he developed a particular system of production through an ‘economical technique’ which has guided his practice since.
 This search, which he also considers a form of resistance, requires processes that involve other people, in which Euba plays the role of a mediator or filter.
 From 2006 on, continuing his performative work in other media, he produced a series of performances, for which he developed a didactic approach for different participants with whom he collaborates.
 In 2010 he, Txomin Badiola and Sergio Prego devised the experimental pedagogical project Primer Proforma 2010.
 30 Exercises, 40 days, 8 hours a day.
 In 2015 together with Itziar Okariz, Asier Mendizabal and Sergio Prego carried out the school project Kalostra.
 Euba has been director of the Master Action Unites, Words Divide (On Praxis, An Unstated Theory) in the Dutch Art Institute in Arnhem from 2014-2017.
 During the last six years he has been working on a writing-centred project aimed at defining a form of praxis that may evolve into a technical theory.
-In 2016, he publishes Writing Out Loud (edited by Susan Gibb and published by DAI and If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution).
+In 2017 the Dutch Art Institute and If I Can’t Dance I Don’t Want To Be Part Of Your Revolution published his book Writing Out Loud.